WordPress

 Automated Installation

-To be able to install Wordpress with this method, you need to have a domain/subdomain and you must have previously created a DNS entry of type A for the domain to point your server’s IP.
+To be able to install WordPress with this method, you need to have a domain/subdomain and you must have previously created a DNS entry of type A for the domain to point your server’s IP.
 You can check this section for instructions: Create DNS record of type A.

 Screenshot